- Puerto Rico Embraces Vote on Future of Vieques(2001/07/29)

 "The public drinking water supply is not being impacted by the bombing range activities and is safe to drink," the agency reported.

 The agency also found that water from virtually all wells was safe.
 The small exception was one private well that contained high levels of nitrates.
-The contamination, the report said, "is probably a result of agricultural or septic systems in the area," and not from the bombing range.

 * Radiation.
 Some protesters claim that the Navy's one-time use of depleted uranium anti-armor rounds from an attack jet resulted in higher than normal levels of radiation.